dope/lemonade/README.md

 Lemonade
 ====
-Lemonade is a realllly simple and flexible grid system, all you need is the knowledge of CSS/Less and basic math to use this.
+Lemonade is a realllly simple and flexible grid system, all you need is the knowledge of CSS and basic math to use this.

 Check out the live view: [here](http://joey.so/lemonade)